Updated by Robert Watt

 Choosing the right name for your API Client is important.
 By picking something descriptive, future developers will better understand when they should be utilized.

-You can control which parties in your organization can access each of your API Clients using any combination of the following three properties:
+You can control which parties in your marketplace can access each of your API Clients using any combination of the following three properties:

 AllowSeller- All Seller Users can use the API Client